 Everywhere I turn, I seem to find someone talking about their morning rituals: miracle mornings, mindful mornings, how to be a morning person... the drumbeat of the sunrise power hour is strong!

 I think mornings are important.
 But, being happily not a morning person, I am more focused on my bedtime evening rituals.
-Tea before bed, and my other bedtime rituals, lead to deep mindful sleeping, and giving your unconscious mind some prep for solving problems in your sleep.
+Tea before bed, and my other bedtime rituals, lead to deep, mindful sleeping and give your unconscious mind some prep for solving problems in your sleep.

-There's no one-recipe-fits-all set of rituals for the best evening cool down.
-Here are some of my favorite bedtime rituals; try the ones that call out to you and see what works best for you!
+There's no one-recipe-fits-all set of rituals for the best evening cool down, but here are some of my favorite bedtime rituals; try the ones that call out to you and see what works best for you!

 Tea Before Bed

 Of course, my favorite bedtime ritual is tea before bed!
 I mostly drink tea in the evenings, and that's why we have so many great teas for just that.
 Evening in the Garden is a delightful floral tea, with rose and lemon and elderflower, that feels calm and refreshing.